 - RT @eca_edinburgh: Less than two weeks to go until the start of #ECADegreeShow!
 Join us from 3-11 June.
 Free entry. © Jo Edwardson https://…

 - By 2020 7million images of art, photographs, art archive items will be digitised.
 Via @artnet https://t.co/35RJINn7M1

 News: Mapping the Visual Arts goes live

 Creative Scotland have today published their full Visual Arts Sector Review.
 You can read the full document and appendixes on Creative Scotland’s website now.

-We are also pleased the share our new Art Map which plots all the organisations within the contemporary art field that we identified during our research phase.
-We hope that the map in its first phase of development will be a useful tool for artists, curators, researchers and writers, and that it will help create connections and increase the visibility of the variety of activity that is happening across Scotland today.
+We are also pleased the share our new Art Map which plots all the organisations that we identified as working within the contemporary art field.
+We hope this will be a useful tool for artists, curators, researchers and writers, and that it will help create connections and increase the visibility of the amazing activity that is happening across Scotland today.

-SCAN has released a more detailed statement and first take analysis on the Visual Arts Sector Review for SCAN Members.
+SCAN has released a statement and first take analysis on the Visual Arts Sector Review for Members here.